HappySeaFox/sail/EXAMPLES.md

 ### 1. `junior`

-**Purpose:** read a single image frame in a one-line manner from a file or memory.
+**Purpose:** load a single image frame in a one-line manner from a file or memory.

 #### C:
 ```C